kennedydmb/pizza-the-pie/README.md

 ### Known Bugs
 - Pagination does not yet work correctly when using the search function.
+- Add to cart still appears when user is not logged in.

 ## Deployment
 - The code was developed locally using the AWS Cloud9 IDE.